linuxlewis/django-diffs/README.rst

     question.question_text = 'What is python?'
     question.save()

-    diffs = Question.diffs.get_diffs(question.id).all()
+    diffs = Question.diffs.get_diffs(question.id)

     for diff in diffs:
-        print(diff.diff)
+        print(diff.timestamp)
+        print(diff.data)
+        print(diff.created)

 Why?
 ----

-You need to track the changes over time to a single or collection of related django models.
+You need to cache the changes to a single django model or collection of models for a fixed time period.

+Tracking the changes prevents clients from having to re-request all of the model data which is assumed to be costly.

 Getting Started